A Typical Day

 Instructions

-- In a large bowl, whisk together the flour, sugar, salt and the seeds scraped from the vanilla bean (or pure vanilla powder).
+3. In a large bowl, whisk together the flour, sugar, salt and vanilla.

 Kitchen Notes